The Maven Meter: Regency Art Hotel

 THE LAST WORD

 The Regency Art Hotel is one of Macau’s best kept secrets.
-For under $500 per night, the rooms are amazing and the spa and pool facilities even better.
+For around $500 per night, the rooms are amazing and the spa and pool facilities even better.
 Don’t let older online reviews dissuade you from trying it out, because they’ve turned things around 100%.

 REGENCY ART HOTEL LOCATION